homobel/joy/readme.md

 **Other operators are not supported yet.**

-For more details see example directory.
+For more details see examples directory.

 Enjoy! :)